- The takeaway from this episode is … being accepted for who you are, is the least you should require.

-- Who you are is never what you do, it’s who you have become up until that point.
+- Who you are is never what you do, it’s who you have become up until this point.

-- Do the people you surround yourself with judge you for who you are?
+- Do the people you surround yourself with tend to make judgments about who you are?
 Go where you are celebrated, not tolerated.